CloudNativeSDWAN/cnwan-operator/README.md

 # CNWAN Operator

 Register and manage your Kubernetes Services to a Service Registry.

+The CNWAN Operator is part of the Cloud Native SD-WAN (CNWAN) project.
+Please check the [CNWAN documentation](https://github.com/CloudNativeSDWAN/cnwan-docs) for the general project overview and architecture.
+You can contact the CNWAN team at [cnwan@cisco.com](mailto:cnwan@cisco.com).

 ## Table of Contents